ppy/osu-wiki/wiki/Tournaments/MALT/1/en.md

 - Players are seeded into a double-elimination bracket.
 They comprise of the top 16 from the Qualifiers and the winners from the playoffs to top up the remaining 16 slots.
 - Mappool sizes and best-of format for each round are given as follows:
-  - Round of 32 (best-of-7) - 4 rice-based, 2 LN-based, 3 hybrids, 1 tiebreaker.
+  - Round of 32 (best of 7): 4 rice-based, 2 LN-based, 3 hybrids, 1 tiebreaker.
-  - Round of 16 (best-of-9) - 5 rice-based, 3 LN-based, 3 hybrids, 1 tiebreaker.
+  - Round of 16 (best of 9): 5 rice-based, 3 LN-based, 3 hybrids, 1 tiebreaker.
-  - Quarterfinals and Semifinals (best-of-11)- 6 rice-based, 4 LN-based, 3 hybrids, 1 tiebreaker.
+  - Quarterfinals and Semifinals (best of 11): 6 rice-based, 4 LN-based, 3 hybrids, 1 tiebreaker.
-  - Finals and Grand Finals (best-of-13) - 7 rice-based, 5 LN-based, 3 hybrids, 1 tiebreaker.
+  - Finals and Grand Finals (best of 13): 7 rice-based, 5 LN-based, 3 hybrids, 1 tiebreaker.

 ### Match rules